Fracking: Health risks

 A 2017 study in The American Economic Review found that "additional well pads drilled within 1 kilometer of a community water system intake increases shale gas-related contaminants in drinking water."

-A 2022 study conduced by Harvard T.H.
-Chan School of Public Health and published in Nature Energy found that elderly people living near or downwind of unconventional oil and gas development (UOGD) -- which involves extraction methods including fracking—are at greater risk of experiencing early death compared with elderly persons who don't live near such operations.
+A 2022 study, conducted by the Harvard T.H.
+Chan School of Public Health and published in Nature Energy, found that elderly people living near or downwind of unconventional oil and gas development (UOGD)—which involves extraction methods including fracking—are at greater risk of experiencing early death compared with elderly persons who don't live near such operations.

 Statistics collected by the U.S. Department of Labor and analyzed by the U.S. Centers for Disease Control and Prevention show a correlation between drilling activity and the number of occupational injuries related to drilling and motor vehicle accidents, explosions, falls, and fires.
-Extraction workers are also at risk for developing pulmonary diseases, including lung cancer and silicosis (the latter because of exposure to silica dust generated from rock drilling and the handling of sand).
-The U.S. National Institute for Occupational Safety and Health (NIOSH) identified exposure to airborne silica as a health hazard to workers conducting some hydraulic fracturing operations.
+Extraction workers are also at risk for developing pulmonary diseases, including lung cancer and silicosis, the latter due to exposure to silica dust generated from rock drilling and the handling of sand.
+The U.S. National Institute for Occupational Safety and Health (NIOSH) also identified exposure to airborne silica as a health hazard to workers conducting some hydraulic fracturing operations.
 NIOSH and OSHA issued a joint hazard alert on this topic in June 2012.

 Additionally, the extraction workforce is at increased risk for radiation exposure.
 Fracking activities often require drilling into rock that contains naturally occurring radioactive material (NORM), such as radon, thorium, and uranium.

-Another report done by the Canadian Medical Journal reported that after researching they identified 55 factors that may cause cancer, including 20 that have been shown to increase the risk of leukemia and lymphoma.
+Another report, carried out by the Canadian Medical Journal, reported that they identified 55 factors that may cause cancer, including 20 that have been shown to increase the risk of leukemia and lymphoma.
 The Yale Public Health analysis warns that millions of people living within a mile of fracking wells may have been exposed to these chemicals.